Welcome to our professional learning series on building a PLN.

 The defining feature of the PLN is that it is a global learning network, enabling people to tap into and share diverse, global perspectives on teaching strategies, educational issues, and technologies.
 If takes time and effort to build these connections, but it’s well worth the effort.

-I’m a second year teacher, and a relative newcomer to the online education community.
-When I become an active social-media (Twitter™) user late last year, one of the first questions I asked myself was “What the heck is a PLN?”
+I’m a fairly new teacher, and a relative newcomer to the online education community.
+When I become an active social-media Twitter user, one of the first questions I asked myself was “What is a PLN?”

-Now, a mere six months later, I have come to realise that developing a Personal Learning Network is an empowering, transformational process, which fundamentally transforms your professional learning and teaching approach.
+Within six months later, I realised that developing a Personal Learning Network is an empowering, transformational process, which fundamentally transforms your professional learning and teaching approach.
 And my experience is hardly unique…

 Real People, Real Teachers – Why we have a PLN